Young Afghans seek solace from war in heavy metal rock

 “The beast in the song is fear, and if one can defeat fear then they can make a better reality for themselves,” says Pedram Foushanji, Qasem’s brother, and band’s songwriter and drummer.

-Kabul’s rock music school, housed inside the small “Venue” restaurant in the Afghan capital, also reflects the return, although sometimes tentative, of social and individual freedoms since the end of Taliban rule in 2001.
+Kabul’s rock music school, housed inside the small “Venue” restaurant in the Afghan capital, also reflects the return, although sometimes tentative, of social and individual freedoms since the end of the Taliban rule in 1996.

 The Taliban’s extreme interpretation of Islam banned cinema, TV and most music, except that rooted in religion, and forbid women and girls from working or studying.
 Under the Taliban, a rock school would have been destroyed and its musicians killed.